mattferris/di/Readme.md

     });

 If a definition exists that has an instance of `\Bar\Service\Class`, it will injected into the closure for consumption by your defined service.
+Likewise, you could also specify an interface or a trait name to inject.

 If a dependency can't be resolved, a `DependencyResolutionExceptioon` will be thrown.
 The type that couldn't be resolved can be retrieved using the